-Massive Old Star Reveals Secrets On Deathbed
+Massive Old Star Reveals Secrets on Deathbed

 Like a doctor trying to understand an elderly patient's sudden demise, astronomers have obtained the most detailed observations ever of an old but otherwise normal massive star just before and after its life ended in a spectacular supernova explosion.